RPT-POINTCARBON - EU agrees to deal on aviation emissions

 "There are bits and pieces of that text that make everybody unhappy.
 So it's maybe not too far away from an ideal compromise," said Delbeke at an event at the EU Parliament in Brussels.

-The agreement will force airlines to surrender more permits for carbon dioxide (CO2) emissions than the current temporary practice of regulating domestic EU flights, boosting permit demand to 80 million to 2020 from 48 million, Point Carbon analysts said this week.
+The agreement will force airlines to surrender more permits for carbon dioxide (CO2) emissions than the current temporary practice of regulating domestic EU flights, boosting Carbon analysts said this week.

 Bill Hemmings from the environmental group T&E said the move was an "unnecessary concession" that had little to do with efforts to tackle climate change and did not amount to a guarantee that ICAO would tackle aviation emissions globally.